Skip to main content

 • Always remove makeup at night.

-• Use a sunscreen without an oily base.
+• Use sunscreen without an oily base.

 • Shampoo regularly.
-If hair is oily, you may want to wear a cap at night to keep oil off the forehead and change your pillow cases daily.
+If hair is oily, you may want to wear a cap at night to keep oil off the forehead and change your pillowcases daily.

 • Eat a balanced diet by choosing a wide variety of foods from each of the food groups (fruits, vegetables, grains, meat/protein, and dairy).